convox/convox/docs/tutorials/deploying-an-application.md

 ## Next steps

-While this was a simple example we encourage you to take a look at the Configuration section of the docs to see how you can configure a more complex application.
+While this is a simple example we encourage you to take a look at the Configuration section of the docs to see how you can configure a more complex application.